zdy93/HELAS/README.md

 ## Model Prediction
 * [main_bert.py](./main_bert.py) implements HUG-BERT and other method with BERT as the core sequence model (except Unguided BERT model) using YELP-HAT dataset
-* [main_medical.py](./main_medical.py) implements HUG-BERT and other method with BERT as the core sequence model (except Unguided BERT model) using N2C2 dataset
 * [main_rnn.py](./main_rnn.py) implements HUG-GRU, HUG-LSTM and all other methods with GRU or LSTM as the core sequence model

 Below is the sample script for running prediction.